 - Lack of appetite

-Constipation tends to affect elderly felines more commonly than younger cats.
-Older cats can become easily constipated because they can no longer digest their regular cat food because the protein content is too high.
+Fortunately, there are many safe ways to treat cat constipation at home successfully.
+Constipation tends to affect elderly felines more than younger cats.
+Older cats can become easily constipated because they can no longer digest regular cat food because the protein content is too high.

 This can depend on the type of food they eat, whether it’s wet or dry, and how much they eat.
 An elderly feline that’s been ill for some time may have a bowel movement a few times a week but often will not go more than forty-eight hours without defecating.

 How to Stimulate Defecation in Cats